allfed/ALLFED-Repository-Template/README.md

 ```

 The result should look like this:

 ![Map of the world using the Winkel Tripel projection.](https://i.stack.imgur.com/VpcP8.png)

 Important note: The Winkel Tripel projection is a compromise projection used purely for visuals.
 It is not equal-area, conformal, or equidistant.
 This means that the areas, angles, and distances are not preserved.
 We use this projection to make our maps as easy to read as possible, but if you need to do any calculations on the map, you need to use a different appropriate projection to get the correct results.
+To learn more about map projections with geopandas, see [here](https://geopandas.org/en/v0.14.0/docs/user_guide/projections.html).

 ## Project Skeleton
 This repository already has the folder structure we use for repositories.
 Every folder has an additional readme, to tell you what needs to go in there.